Australia Gross Domestic Product: Real

 1975 - 2019 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Industry data was reported at 288.270 USD bn in 2010.
-AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Industry data is updated yearly, averaging 288.270 USD bn from Jun 2010 to 2010, with 1 observations.
+AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Industry data is updated yearly, averaging 288.270 USD bn from Jun 2010 (Median) to 2010, with 1 observations.
 The data reached an all-time high of 288.270 USD bn in 2010 and a record low of 288.270 USD bn in 2010.
 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Industry data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Industry corresponds to ISIC divisions 10-45 and includes manufacturing (ISIC divisions 15-37).
 It comprises value added in mining, manufacturing (also reported as a separate subgroup), construction, electricity, water, and gas.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total; Note: Data for OECD countries are based on ISIC, revision 4.

 Last Frequency Range